digitaltom/photobooth/README.md

 By default, the UI runs in read-only mode (no '*take a picture*' and '*delete*' buttons), so that you can share the url with the users that are connected to the same wifi.
 So they can directly download and share the pictures with their mobile phones.

-To load the UI in record (photobooth) mode, open it like this: http://&lt;ip&gt;/?rw/
+To load the UI in record (photobooth) mode, open it like this: http://&lt;ip&gt;/?rw/ \
+There is an automatically deployed instance [running on Heroku(https://photobooth-3.herokuapp.com/?rw/) (no camera connected...).

 ## Hardware Setup